Jenkins integration

 - Find your existing Allure Commandline configuration.

-- Update the Download URL for binary archive to point to the newer version downloaded from Maven Central.
+- Update the Download URL for binary archive to point to the newer version at your mirror or at Maven Central.

 - Optionally, update the Name field to reflect the new version.